Yonathan-T/Lumina/README.md

 ## 🤝 Contributing

-If you like Memo-Mate, please consider starring the project! ⭐
+If you like Lumina, please consider starring the project! ⭐

 Pull requests are welcome.
 For major changes, open an issue first to discuss what you would like to change.